weierophinney/grumpy-phpunit/mwop-notes.markdown

 I'd suggest marking the options also as code (in addition to being bold); makes it more clear that these are something you'll type.

+*logging options*

+It's a bit wierd to talk about logging for Jenkins without indicating what CI is, why you'd have it setup, etc. It might be nice to have an appendix about CI options, why you'd use them, etc., and link to that from this section.

+Also, this might be a better place to talk about testdox, as it's really more of a logging format anyways.

+*code coverage options*

+An additional point to make about code coverage reports is that you can use them to identify areas of your code that are not yet tested.
+This can be useful during code review, as you can get a feel of what edge cases may still exist, or when adding features/fixing bugs, where somebody skimped in the past, and thus unknown expectations may exist.